Skip to content

 Examples

-Basic Usage (Default Settings)
+Basic Usage (Stdin)

-./VCFX_inbreeding_calculator < input.vcf > inbreeding_coefficients.txt
+VCFX_inbreeding_calculator < input.vcf > inbreeding_coefficients.txt

 Using Global Frequency Mode

-./VCFX_inbreeding_calculator --freq-mode global < input.vcf > global_inbreeding.txt
+VCFX_inbreeding_calculator --freq-mode global -i input.vcf > global_inbreeding.txt

 Skip Boundary Frequencies

-./VCFX_inbreeding_calculator --skip-boundary < input.vcf > non_boundary_inbreeding.txt
+VCFX_inbreeding_calculator --skip-boundary -i input.vcf > non_boundary_inbreeding.txt

 Custom Boundary Handling

-./VCFX_inbreeding_calculator --skip-boundary --count-boundary-as-used < input.vcf > custom_boundary.txt
+VCFX_inbreeding_calculator --skip-boundary --count-boundary-as-used -i input.vcf > custom_boundary.txt

 Formula and Calculation